Mums-Who-Code/C.Sharp.Fundamentals/README.md

 ## Steps
 1. Pick your first task
-2. Create an issue for the task under your repository
+2. Create an issue for the task under your named repository
 3. If there is no outcome, close the issue with a screenshot of your profile showing the module completion
 4. If there is an outcome,
    - Clone the repository